You have to be fast on your feet and adaptive or else a strategy is useless. --

 The fundamental shifts in today’s business dynamic and digital world compel organizations to rethink the essential of leadership, the nature of strategy, the power of culture, as well as the best scenario in execution.
 If transformational leadership is about envisioning the change; then adaptive leadership is upon shifting the mindset.
 Adaptive leadership is given to impacting the environment.
 It addresses a very active or proactive form of leadership, not a passive effort taken merely to adjust to circumstances as found.

-In such an environment, how can leaders ensure that their organizations are reading the right signals timely and acting on them at right way, it takes both agile mindset and agile methodology.
+In such an environment, how can leaders ensure that their organizations are reading the right signals timely and acting on them in the right way, it takes both agile mindset and agile methodology.

 No, but it's not because I'm getting older that I'm trying to accelerate.
 But something very curious is happening: The older I get, the more ideas I'm getting.
 Patrice Leconte